 “Can I see sketches?”
-A perfectly valid client-request.
+A valid question from a client.
 After all, the expectation is simply to see a greater variety of ideas before choosing one to run with.
 So that’s good, right?
 Well, no.

-If you’re sat with 100 rough sketches, 10 worth further exploration, and three good enough to digitize, what happens when your client, with little-to-no design experience, is brought on board to choose from the 100?
-You can almost guarantee that the majority, if not all, of the 10 ideas worth developing are ditched, leaving the chance of choosing any of those three good options no better than that old needle in the hay.
+If you’re sat with 100 rough sketches, 10 of those worth further exploration, and three good enough to digitise, what happens when your client, who isn’t a designer, is brought on board to choose from the 100?
+You can almost guarantee that some or all of the 10 ideas worth developing are ditched.
+So what chance have those three good options got?

-Imagine you’ve selected three different designs to digitize and present.
-You’ve spent hours tweaking anchor points, agonizing over typefaces and colours.
-Now, if the presentation is the first time your client learns about these three ideas, and if he/she is the “average” client with no design strategy background, trust me that your underlying idea will fly out the window at the first sight of a colour your client doesn’t like.
+Imagine you’ve picked three different designs to digitise and to present.
+You’ve spent hours tweaking anchor points and agonising over typefaces and colours.
+Now, if the presentation is the first time your client learns about these three ideas, and if she is the “average” client with no design strategy background, trust me that your underlying idea will fly out the window at the first sight of a colour your client doesn’t like.

 If you’re going to show sketches, don’t throw-in the kitchen sink.